-One thing I really about this era is that there was no problem regarding CITES (the Convention on International Trade in Endangered Species), this meant Fender and other companies were able to use a really nice grade of rosewood.
-The density, attack characteristics of the fingerboard material (for rosewood), the figures did not even feel cheap!
+One thing I really like about this era is that there was no problem regarding CITES (the Convention on International Trade in Endangered Species), this meant Fender and other companies were able to use a really nice grade of rosewood.
+With the density and attack characteristics of the fingerboard material (for rosewood), the figures did not even feel cheap!

 Fender Standard Stratocaster replaced by Fender Player Series!

-These days, Fender Standard Stratocasters have been replaced by Fender Player Series which use Pau Ferro wood on the fingerboard rather than rosewood.
-In my opinion, fingerboard and neck material is one of the most essential parameters on an electric guitar overall sound and feel.
+These days, Fender Standard Stratocasters have been replaced by Fender Player Series which uses Pau Ferro wood on the fingerboard rather than rosewood.
+In my opinion, fingerboard and neck material is one of the most essential parameters of an electric guitar’s overall sound and feel.

-If you think about it, the fingerboard backed with the neck material is one of the two locations that your hands are in touch with the instrument.
-And if you think about your fretting hand is the only flesh of your body when you are playing your instrument, you should be able to understand the importance of this component in electric guitars.
+If you think about it, the fingerboard backed with the neck material is one of the two locations where your hands are in touch with the instrument.
+And if you think about your fretting hand as the only flesh of your body when you are playing your instrument, you should be able to understand the importance of this component in electric guitars.